sr-26/athena-express-plus/README.md

 ```

-In this example, we define a query with placeholders ? and provide the actual parameter value in the values array.
-Athena-Express-Plus replaces the placeholders with the parameter values when executing the query.
+In this example, we define a query with placeholders ? and provide the actual parameter value (string) in the values array.

 ### Getting Started